auth0/auth0.js/README.md

 - **patchUserMetadata(userId, userMetadata, cb)**: Updates the user metdata.
 It will patch the user metdata with the attributes sent. https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id
 - **linkUser(userId, secondaryUserToken, cb)**: Link two users. https://auth0.com/docs/api/management/v2#!/Users/post_identities

+## Documentation

+For a complete reference and examples please check our [docs](https://auth0.com/docs/libraries/auth0js) and our [Migration Guide](https://auth0.com/docs/libraries/auth0js/migration-guide) if you need help to migrate from v7

 ## Develop

 Run `npm start` and point your browser to `http://localhost:3000/example` to run the example page.